holtwick/zeed/demos/sideeffects/README.md

 ## Avoid `const x = Infinity`

-Don't ask me why, but this always goes into the tree-shaking code.
-Maybe it is just a bug in `esbuild'.
+Don't ask me why, but this always goes into the tree shaking code.
+Maybe it is just a bug in `esbuild`?
+It will show up as something like `var K = 1 / 0;` in the output, which is an interesting topic in itself that `1/0 === Infinity` ;)

-Use something like `const x = 9007199254740991` instead, if you can.
-This is `math.pow(2, 53) - 1`.
+Use something like `const x = 9007199254740991` instead, if it makes sense in your code.
+This equals `math.pow(2, 53) - 1`.

 ## Avoid global factories